chaeritea/Voxel-Engine/README.md

 Space - Jump
 Left Mouse - Destroy Block
 Right Mouse - Place Block
+Mouse Scroll - Pick Block
 ESC - Open/close WorldGen menu

 ## Progress
 So far, I've completed most of the fundamental voxel generation and management.
 Given a seed and some dimensions, the engine will procedurally generate a landscape from the seed, and drop the user into the newly generated world.
 From there, the user can move around and place or destroy individual voxels within the world.